Fair Hiring Guide

 Reference checks are a critical part of the selection process and can provide information about a candidate’s past performance, which is the best predictor of future success.
 In addition, employers can be found liable for negligent hiring when an employee with a history of violence or other serious problems is hired without having completed a reasonably thorough reference check.

-References may be checked at any time in the process, however, it is most often completed after all interviewing stages have finished and you know which candidates remain under consideration.
+References may be checked at any time in the process, however, they are most often completed after all interviewing stages have finished and you know which candidates remain under consideration.

 Note: In rare cases, in the early stages of a search, it may be difficult to ascertain certain key skills.
 E.g., things you can’t learn either from the application materials or from an interview might include leadership or supervisory skills, or complex event planning experience.
 If such knowledge is essential in deciding if candidates are qualified for an interview, it may be worthwhile to conduct the reference check early.